Swift

 'https://<swift_domain>/v1/<project_id>'

-If successful, the request returns a response with code 204.
+On success, the request returns a response with code 204.

-Get container metadata
+Get bucket metadata

 curl -i \